STEMLab/frechet-processor/README.txt

 ## Main Idea

-In order to process queries to find trajectories in given Fréchet distance bounds, our solution use Fréchet distance decision algorithm
-, R*-index indexing for trajectory start points, Douglas Peucker algorithm for line simplification, and discrete Fréchet distance decision algorithm too.
+In order to process queries to find trajectories in given Fréchet distance bounds, our solution use Fréchet distance decision algorithm, R*-index indexing for trajectory start points, Straight Foward Simplification algorithm for line simplification, and discrete Fréchet distance decision algorithm too.
 Some useful theory was applied to project :

 * Fréchet distance between two trajectories is equal or longer than both distances between start points and end points.